 Chiropractic: I practice ‘functional neurology’.
 As chiropractors, specializing in Applied Kinesiology, we are able to combine mainstream treatment methods with alternative forms, which enables us to determine the source of our patients condition at a much faster rate.
 Our diagnostic and corrective techniques involve chiropractic, muscle balancing, acupressure, nutritional support, cranio-sacral technique and Neuro-Impulse protocol.

-Naturopathy: I use a functional medicine approach.
-In functional medicine we use a web-like approach in both assessing and treating the body.
+Naturopathy: I use a functional wellness approach.
+I use a web-like approach in assessing possible imbalances in the body.
 We are looking at the connections there are between the various parts of the body and the influence they have on each other.
-I utilise physical examination techniques, as well as general observation techniques and laboratory testing in my diagnostic approach.
-In my treatment approach I use dietary and lifestyle modifications, nutraceuticals and herbal medicine.
+I utilise physical examination techniques, as well as general observation techniques alongside case taking.

 Chiropractic:I am very passionate about helping people achieve optimal wellness.
-I have worked for 10 years in a busy multidisciplinary clinic in South Africa advancing my knowledge in more fields and I am always in quest to find better ways in which to help my patients become more robust in their lives.
+I have worked for 10 years in a busy multidisciplinary clinic in South Africa and 5 years here in Australia.
+I am continually advancing my knowledge in more fields and I am always in quest to find better ways in which to help my patients become more robust in their lives.

 Naturopathic: I am a thorough investigator who involves you in the journey to better health.
 I aim to educate you about your health behaviours and choices, giving the control to you.